Sean PADI Divemaster Aussie Divers Phuket

 What courses you have taught

-I am interested in what certifications you have, but I am more interested in what you have courses you have actually taught.
+I am interested in what certifications you have, but I am more interested in what you have courses you have taught.

-As a dive instructor you should be trying to get an even spread in your teaching.
+As a dive instructor, you should be trying to get an even spread in your teaching.
 Doing Discover Scuba Divers and Open Water Courses are your bread and butter.
-However, having the ability to confidently teach hPADI Rescue and Divemaster courses along with specialty courses is what and employer likes to see.
+However, having the ability to confidently teach PADI Rescue and Divemaster courses along with specialty courses is what an employer likes to see.
 If you have helped out on Instructor Development courses that should also be mentioned.

 Martin Selfie PADI Sidemount Aussie Divers